Roadway incidents involving motorized land vehicles

 Detailed nonfatal data over 2021-2022

 The U.S. Bureau of Labor Statistics (BLS) has transitioned from an annual to a biennial (every two years) publication schedule.
 The final publication of a single year of cases involving days away from work estimates was for reference year 2020.
 BLS now publishes detailed data covering 2021 and 2022 for Days Away from Work (DAFW), Days of Job Transfer or Restriction (DJTR), and Days Away from Work, Job Restriction, or Transfer (DART) cases.

-Injuries resulting from roadway incidents involving motorized land vehicles is the leading cause of work-related death and the sixth leading cause of nonfatal injury involving days away from work.
-The roadway category includes injuries to vehicle occupants occurring on public highways, streets or roads normally used for travel, as well as the shoulder and surrounding areas.
-Collisions with telephone poles, bridge abutments and trees alongside the roadway are included in this category.
+Injuries resulting from roadway incidents involving motorized land vehicles is the leading cause of work-related deaths.
+In 2022, 1,369 workers died and in 2021-2022, 68,560 DART cases including 54,830 DAFW cases were reported.
+The roadway category includes injuries to vehicle occupants occurring on public highways, streets, or roads normally used for travel, as well as the shoulder and surrounding areas, like telephone poles, bridge abutments, and trees alongside the roadway.